-If you have received an automatic Federal extension (Form 7004). the time for filing your Arkansas Corporation Income Tax Return shall be extended until the due date of your Federal Return for a US domestic corporation.
-When filing the Arkansas AR1100S, check the box at the top indicating that the Federal Extension Form 7004 has been filed and file the Arkansas return on or before the Federal due date.
+If you have received an automatic Federal extension (Form 7004), the time for filing your Arkansas Corporation Income Tax Return shall be extended until the due date of your Federal Return for a US domestic corporation.
+When filing the Arkansas AR1100S, check the box at the top indicating that the Federal Extension Form 7004 and/or Arkansas Extension Form AR1155 has been filed and file the Arkansas return on or before the Federal due date.
 It is no longer necessary to include a copy of the Federal Form 7004.
 To request an initial Arkansas extension of 180 days from the original Arkansas return due date or an Arkansas extension of 60 days beyond the Automatic Federal extension due date, complete and mail Arkansas Form AR1155, Request for Extension of Time for Filing Income Tax Returns, by the due date or, if applicable, the extended due date of the Arkansas return to the Corporation Income Tax Section.
 Arkansas extension(s) must be attached to the Arkansas income tax return.
 Interest at 10% per annum is due on all returns (including those with extensions) if the tax is not paid by the original return due date.
 Interest will be computed on a daily rate of .00027397.
-To avoid interest, any tax due payment must be made on or before the 15th day of the 3rd month following the close of the Corporation's tax year.
+To avoid interest and/or penalty, any tax due payment must be made on or before the 15th day of the 3rd month following the close of the Corporation's tax year.
 Attach your check to Extension Voucher 5.

 The annual income tax return of a Small Business Corporation is to be submitted on Form AR1100S.
-A "Small Business" election permits the taxable income of the Small Business Corporation to be taxed to the shareholders rather than to the corporation.
+Generally, a "Small Business" election permits the taxable income of the Small Business Corporation to be taxed to the shareholders rather than to the corporation.
 All resident and nonresident shareholders of S Corporations doing business in Arkansas must file a properly executed Arkansas Income Tax Return with the Department of Finance and Administration.
-Arkansas income tax must be paid on the shareholders' taxable income.
+Arkansas income tax must be paid on the shareholders' taxable income on an Arkansas AR1000, an AR1000NR for non resident filers or AR1000CR if filing on a Composite return with Arkansas Individual Income tax.